Amin Al-Hamawi: International career

 Born in Iraq and moving to Sweden as an infant, Al-Hamawi chose to represent his country of birth internationally.

 Under-23

 Amin received his first call-up for the U-23s in January 2022 for a training camp in Antalya, Turkey in preparation for the 2022 AFC U-23 Asian Cup, which he also made the final squad for despite not making an appearance at the tournament.
-He made his official debut in a friendly match against Iran U-23 in May 2022, coming on in the second half.
+He made his official debut in a friendly match against Iran in May 2022, coming on in the second half.
+He scored his first goal in a friendly match against Morocco in Dec 2023.